- Water tests

 - Help & Services

-Press Release from the Canton of Zurich, 27.03.2023
+Press Release from the Canton of Zurich, 27 March 2023

-A key focus of current monitoring lies in detecting residues of the now-banned pesticide chlorothalonil.
-The map visualises the two most common degradation products to show any potential contamination in groundwater, spring, or drinking water.
+One of the key monitoring priorities is the detection of residues from the now-banned pesticide chlorothalonil.
+The Zurich Drinking Water Map displays the two most common degradation products of this substance and highlights potential contamination in groundwater, spring water, or treated drinking water.

 ✔ Heavy metals and pollutants